mkishi1221/mkishi1221.github.io/_posts/2025-05-13-Building product in debit not credit.markdown

 ---
 layout: post
-title:  Building product in debit, not credit
-description: One of the toughest lessons I’ve learned in product - how involving others before truly validating the problem leads to bad debt.
+title:  Working Harder Won't Validate a Startup
+description: True success comes from solving a real problem that people are willing to pay for.
-date:   2025-05-13 09:00:00 +0300
+date:   2025-07-16 09:00:00 +0300
 image:  '/images/loan.jpg'
 tags:   [runway, validation, planning, learnings]
 ---

-One of the toughest lessons I’ve learned as a product manager is that going all in before finding the right customers rarely ends well.
-A product doesn’t magically attract users just because it exists.
-I’ve learned, sometimes painfully, that bringing in teammates, co-founders, or collaborators too early, before deeply validating the problem, creates debt that’s hard to repay.
+**One of the hardest lessons I’ve learned as a product manager is that working hard does not validate a startup.**

-And when things miss the mark, it’s not just time that’s lost.
-It’s trust, energy, and goodwill.
-That’s a heavy cost, and one I’ve since learned to be much more careful about.

-I’ve gone all in too soon.
-I’ve pitched solutions I believed in.
-I asked engineers, early users, and stakeholders to bet on those ideas.
-For a long time, I thought if we just pushed hard enough, things would fall into place. **But involving more people doesn’t change a core truth.
-The idea either solves a real, lasting problem or it doesn’t.**

-In fast-moving environments, it’s easy to confuse activity with traction.
-But without a clear signal from people willing to pay or commit, we’re not really creating something valueable.
-We’re borrowing.
-And when we borrow time, energy, or trust without a clear plan to return it, we take on product debt.
-The kind that quietly compounds until it becomes unsustainable.

-## Case Study 1: Domainsmith: A Missed Pivot

-Domainsmith was my first startup.
-It was a domain name generator for brand designers and solo founders.
-We built it using Python and Nuxt, layering NLP on business descriptions to generate creative domains in real time.
-Early workshops with over 100 users gave promising feedback, especially since LLMs weren’t yet producing quality results in this space.

-The idea made sense: offer curated domains for a small annual fee.
-But we soon realised most of our users only needed one domain.
-Retention would be low.

-What we didn’t do was test the concept with consultants, investors, or agencies who had ongoing naming needs.
-We didn’t have strong access to that market, and we ran out of time to pivot.
-My technical co-founder had already invested significant effort, and I couldn’t deliver a clear path to a return on that commitment.
-We decided to pause development.
-The product worked well for one-off use, but we hadn’t validated it with users who would need it more than once for sustained revenue.

-## Case Study 2: SpaceforU: Momentum Without a Market
+I’ve spent long hours building features, bringing in support from people who believed in the idea, and doing everything I could to make it succeed.
+But I’ve come to realise that none of it matters if I’m not solving a real problem that I can build a business with.

+I’ve learned how easy it is to go all in too early.
+I committed to ideas before finding paying customers.
+I brought in collaborators and moved forward without fully understanding whether there were enough people that truly needed what we were making.
+We poured our passion into crafting the product and cared deeply about the design, but that didn’t turn it into something people were willing to pay for.

+For a while, I believed that if we just kept building and improving, things would eventually fall into place.
+But hard work does not always lead to traction.
+If the problem is not important, the solution will not stick, no matter how much polish or care goes into it.

+## Built to Look the Part

-SpaceforU was a venue hire startup I co-founded through Falmouth University’s Launchpad.
-My co-founder had industry expertise, and I focused on tight feedback loops and fast iteration.
-We shipped our MVP in 24 hours, listed 40 spaces in a few months, and iterated on the UI based on venue feedback.
-But we made the same mistake again.
+Back in 2021 I co-founded a venue hire platform through Falmouth University’s Launchpad programme.
+My co-founder had industry experience in event organising, and I focused on product development and fast iteration.
+We shipped an MVP in 24 hours, onboarded 20+ venue partners and published 40+ listings within a few months, and continously improved the interface based on feedback from early users.

-We assumed that securing venue listings was the bottleneck.
-In reality, many event organisers already had strong relationships with venues.
-A few of them did book through the platform, but when we spoke to them afterward, the truth became clear.
-They didn’t actually need it.
-They were supporting us, not solving a real problem.
-Eventually, the told us:
+It felt like progress.
+We were signing up venues, shipping features, and showing momentum.
+Onboarding supply made the product look more tangible, both to us and to those around us.
+It gave the impression that we were gaining traction.
+With limited time in the incubator and funding to deploy, we felt the pressure to commit to a direction early and not not doing so made us feel exposed.
+But we struggled to find event organisers, and it was hard to validate whether the problem was real.
+That should have been a dead giveaway.

+The event organisers we talked to were people we already knew.
+They were supportive, but we didn't challenge them enough to actually test the idea.
+Some booked through the platform, which felt encouraging at the time, but didn’t come back.
+Eventually, we realised those initial bookings were more about goodwill than genuine need.
+And when we began speaking with organisers beyond our circle, they put it plainly:

-“We already know these venues.
-We already have relationships.
-Why would we pay to use this?”
+*“We already know these venues.
+Why would we pay to use this?”*

-We had executed hard but skipped insight.
-We didn’t properly validate demand before onboarding supply.
-And as we continued our research, we uncovered something even more fundamental.
-There simply weren’t that many event organisers in the region.
-The market was much smaller than we had assumed.

-By the time we realised our mistake, we had exhausted the trust and time of our venue partners.
+These organisers weren’t struggling to find venues.
+Their real challenge was managing logistics more broadly, including catering, ticketing, vendor coordination, equipment, and scheduling.
+Our platform solved only one small and easy part of that workflow.
+It wasn’t useful enough on its own to become part of their process.
+As we looked more closely, it also became clear the market was much smaller than we had hoped for.
+There weren’t enough event organisers in Cornwall and Devon, and those who were active didn't have the problem we were hoping for.
+The few bookings we did receive were also typically low value, often around £10 to £20 per hour, which meant our 10 percent commission model wasn’t generating meaningful revenue.
+Reaching the kind of scale needed to make it work wasn't realistic at all.

+Looking back, we were working hard on all the wrong things.
+Instead of building the product, we should have kept reaching out to different people to try to find a high value problem we could solve.
+The pressure to show progress during incubation, combined with the need to deploy funding quickly, made it tempting to commit early and move fast.
+But without real validation, all that effort became a missed opportunity.
+It was time and energy spent making something that looked promising instead of uncovering what was truly needed.
+The time and funding we used could have gone toward solving a real problem.
+If we had spent even one more day uncovering new problems, we might have found something worth building.
+It hurts to never knew how close we might have been.

 ## The Signals Were Always There

-Looking back, the most frustrating part is **knowing that the insights we needed didn’t require a product, or even much time.** Just a handful of honest, early conversations could have redirected both products.
-But we didn’t prioritise that work.
-We were too confident in what we thought we already knew, and too eager to go all in.

-I’ve learned that when we skip foundational validation, we're not placing a bet.
-We’re passing the risk onto others.
-And when those bets don’t work out, it’s not just our own time that’s wasted.
-It’s everyone’s.

-## Time Is Not Free.It’s Borrowed

-To those I let down: I’m sorry.
-I gave everything I had.
-Sleepless nights, long weekends, all the energy I could.
-But I’ve since learned that conviction and hard work aren’t enough.
-What matters is: Are we solving the right problem?
-For the right person?
-At the right time?
-Is the MVP feasible?

-## My New Rulebook

-- Validate before going all in.
-Don’t rely on instinct or secondhand anecdotes.
-Talk directly to the people we're trying to help.
-- Start small.
-It’s fine to explore early, but don’t commit heavily until the problem and customer are clear.
-- Respect the time of others.
-Collaborators are not leverage.
-They’re partners.
-Don’t ask for their time unless we know how we’ll make it worthwhile.
-- Test assumptions with people outside our circle.
-If our feedback loop only includes our network, we’re testing familiarity, not value.
-- Don’t confuse momentum with traction.
-Moving fast only matters if it gets us closer to something people genuinely want.

-## Building With Integrity

-I still believe in moving fast.
-But now, I do it with guardrails.
-I test the problem before going all in on the solution.
-I earn the trust of collaborators before asking for their time.
-And I commit with intention, not on credit, making sure that whatever I create has a clear path to value.
-Because the hardest lesson in product is that going all in on the wrong thing can cost more than just money.
-It can cost trust.
-And once that’s gone, it’s hard to earn back.

-*Updated 7th July 2025*
+At the time, it felt like we were doing the right things.
+We were building, improving, and talking to users.
+But we weren’t asking the questions that really mattered.
+We were persistent with the idea, rather than persistent in finding the right problem for the business.

+The signs were all there, we just didn’t recognise them for what they were.
+We went all in on the solution when we should have still been testing whether the problem was worth solving.

+I’ve since learned that persistence and hard work only matter when they’re focused in the right direction.
+It’s not about proving the idea is right, but about staying open, asking honest questions, and being willing to adjust when the signals aren’t strong.
+Is £10K MRR a realistic goal within the next 6 months?
+How many customers do I need to reach it?

+If the problem doesn’t really matter to enough people, even a well-crafted product is unlikely to become a business.